 Walk it to the post office or give to a courier.

 That long, deliberate process naturally built in a much needed filter.
-Does what I want to say, need to be said?
-Every sentence carried weight because you had to decide if it was worth the ink, the coin, and the time.
+Is what I want to say, something that needs to be said?
+Every sentence carried its own weight because you had to decide if it was worth the ink, the paper, the money and the time.

 Now, we live in the age of rage.
 It takes two thumbs and ten seconds to toss our thoughts into someone else’s life.
 Outrage is instantaneous, and our thoughts are unfiltered.